PongCupz/nlp-qa-bert/README.md

-# Machine Learning for Esop question awsering using bert pretrainde model
+# Machine Learning for Esop question awsering using bert pretrained model